-Public Support for Drug Law Reform
+Public Support for Reform

 NORML wants to make drug law reform the hot topic of any election campaign.

-After years of campaigning by thousands of individuals across all parties, there is strong public support for drug law reform.
+After years of campaigning by thousands of individuals across all parties, there is now strong public support for drug law reform.

 Why do Kiwis support drug law reform?